liamcryan/rever/README.rst

 Installation
 ------------

-If you want to install it via pip, try this:
+If you want to install it via pip, try this in the terminal:

+    pip install rever

+Or this:

->>> pip install git+git://github.com/limecrayon/rever
+    pip install git+git://github.com/limecrayon/rever

 Next Steps
 ----------